norcams/docs-enduser/docs/hpc.rst

 service offering in UH-IaaS.

 ..
 IMPORTANT::
-   As of August 2019, the HPC service in UH-IaaS is in a beta or pilot stage.
+   The HPC service in UH-IaaS is in a beta stage.
 The stability in this service may be lacking compared to the standard UH-IaaS services.
-Flavors and policies may change.
+Things such as flavors and policies may change.

 What's different